Shaka Samvat1940 Vilambi

 KaranaBava upto 07:49 PM

-Gulikai Kalam12:19 to 14:01
+Gulikai Kalam12:19 PM to 02:02 PM

-Abhijit11:51 to 12:46 PM
+Abhijit11:51 AM to 12:46 PM

-Notes: All timings are represented in 24+ hour notation in local time of New Delhi, India with DST adjustment (if applicable).
+Notes: All timings are represented in 12-hour notation in local time of New Delhi, India with DST adjustment (if applicable).

-Hours past midnight are higher than 24:00 and fall on next day.
+Hours which are past midnight are suffixed with next day date.
 In Panchang day starts and ends with sunrise.

 In Hindu Calendar, the day starts with local sunrise and ends with next day local sunrise.
 As sunrise time is different for all cities, Hindu Calendar made for one city is not valid for any other city.
 Hence it is important to use location based Hindu Calendar, like this website.
 Further, each Hindu day consists of five elements, which are called angas.
 These five elements are -

 In Hindu Calendar, all five elements together are called Panchang.
-(In Sanskrit: Panchang = pancha(five) + ang(part)).
+(In Sanskrit: Panchang = Pancha (five) + Ang (part)).
 Hence Hindu Calendar which shows all five elements for each day is called Panchang.
 In South India Panchang is known as Panchangam.